Smoking

 A person may smoke in their own residence while working as long as no co-workers of the person are present.

-The WHS regulations require a person who is a PCBU or who has management or control of an enclosed workplace to display a notice or sign that smoking is prohibited in the workplace.
+PCBUs or those who has management or control of an enclosed workplace must display a notice or sign that smoking is prohibited in the workplace.

-The Tobacco Products Control Act and Regulations 2006
+Tobacco Products Control Act 2006 and Tobacco Products Contril Regulations 2006

 Where the workplace is an ‘enclosed public place’, smoking is also regulated by the Tobacco Products Control Regulations 2006 made under the Tobacco Products Control Act 2006.
 The Department of Health is responsible for the administration of this legislation and environmental health officers attached to local councils undertake enforcement activities.